dlsaavedra/Detector_GDXray/README.md

 To change the folders used for training and the parameters of this, you must modify the configuration file `.json`.

  ## Suggestion
  If your computer does not have a GPU, it is recommended to only train the SSD7 model, due to the computation time that the other models need.
+Also, need to change configuration file of YOLO3`config_full_yolo3.json` line `gpu: "0,1"` to `gpu: "0"` and for Retinanet `"multi-gpu" :  1`.

 # 4- Evaluate
 For evaluate the trained models just need specify the test folder with respective annotation in the configuration file `json`.